haeslerlab/haesler-lab-website/content/authors/pamela/_index.md

 ---

-Long BIO:

 I am an R&D assistant in the team of Sebastian Haesler at NERF.
 I am in charge of the laboratory management and logistics, among other functions; on one hand ensuring optimal use of materials and spaces within the laboratory and on the other hand to ensure compliance with the rules to achieve an effective functioning of the team.